jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Orion at DevOps Services][29]

 From this environment, you can edit files with syntax coloring support for multiple languages including HTML, CSS, Java, JavaScript, Ruby, Python and more.
-For some languages, such as JavaScript, the IDE also supports syntax checking and code completion, both for standard language constructs and for the services provided by BlueMix.
+For some languages, such as JavaScript, the IDE also supports syntax checking and code completion, both for standard language constructs and for the services provided by Bluemix.
 For example, here's what it looks like providing completion for the standard `node.js express` module:

 ![Orion showing express completions][30]